Chapter Twenty One

 "Is it true that you and Daryl killed all the walkers in this prison, all by yourselves?"
 Carl asked, in awe.
 I chuckled a little.

 "I know what you want to talk about."
 Sophia spoke before I even opened my mouth.
+This brought a lump to my throat and for a moment, I couldn't say anything in reply.
 There was a long pause.
 "She's really gone isn't she?"
 There was so little emotion in her voice - it was worrying.

 "Yes."
 I breathed.
-A single sniff from the girl and I knew that she was trying to contain herself.
+After another pause, single sniff was heard from the girl and I knew that she was trying to contain herself.

 "Were you with her?"
 I couldn't find it in me to answer so I merely nodded when Sophia met my gaze.
+They were glazed over in tears now, I noticed.
 "Did she suffer?"
 I shook my head quickly.

 "Quite the opposite."
 I tried.
 I paused to swallow the lump in my throat before continuing.
 "Before Daryl-" I cut myself off, knowing nothing else needed to be said about what Daryl did.
 "She wanted me to tell you something."
 I saw Sophia's hands work frantically at the doll in her hands and I ached to see her suffering.
 "She wanted me to tell you that she loves you."
 The first tears fell silently down her innocent face.
 "You know she does, right?"